biggaysanta/phantasmagorical-ridicule/content/page/shoulder/2024-03-03-the-shoulder.md

 ---
-title: "The Shoulder"
+title: The Shoulder
-date: "2024-03-03"
+date: 2024-03-03
+lastmod: 2025-07-20T18:43:48.840Z
 ---

 # The Ultimate Shoulder and Massage Reference

-Here you will find the collection of pages and blog entries I have written over the years ' about the shoulder: rotator cuff, rhomboids, trapezia, and more!
+Here you will find the collection of pages and blog entries I have written over the years ' about the shoulder: rotator cuff, rhomboids, trapezium, and more!
 Please look around and you'll find information that will be useful to you!

 <figure>